HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 - Despite the improvement in INP each year, a significant gap between desktop (97% good INP) and mobile (74% good INP) performance still exists.
 - The top visited websites show poorer INP results compared to less popular ones.
 - INP can be divided into three sub-parts: Input Delay, Processing Time, and Presentation Delay.
-Presentation Delay has the biggest share of the median INP.
+Presentation Delay has the biggest share of the median INP in RUMvisions's data.
 - Scripts from user behavior tracking, consent provider, and CDN categories are the main contributors to poor INP scores.

 ## Visual Stability

 Visual stability on a website refers to the consistency and predictability of visual elements as the page loads and users interact with it.
 A visually stable website ensures that content does not unexpectedly shift, move, or change layout, which can disrupt the user experience.
-These shifts often happen due to assets without specified dimensions (images and videos), third-party ads, heavy fonts, etc. The primary metric for measuring visual stability is [Cumulative Layout Shift (CLS)](https://web.dev/cls/).
+These shifts often happen due to assets without specified dimensions (images and videos), third-party ads, heavy fonts, etc. The primary metric for measuring visual stability is [Cumulative Layout Shift (CLS)](https://web.dev/articles/cls).

 ### Cumulative Layout Shift (CLS)